 Citi Dividend Categories 2025 Second Quarter

-From April 1 to June 30, enrolled Citi Dividend cardholders will earn 5% cash back on eligible Citi Travel purchases and at grocery stores.
+Until the end of the second quarter, which ends June 30, enrolled cardholders can earn 5% back on two bonus categories: eligible Citi Travel purchases and grocery stores.

 Here are the terms of each category: